The Endocrine System

 Cholesterol rings are the precursor to the steroid hormones.
 Each hormone will have a different chemical structure at the "R" group.
 Image from here.

 Once the steroid hormone is synthesized and released, it travels through the blood stream to its appropriate end organ, where it's going to be put to good use addressing some particular issue.
 Steroid hormones are a bit of a VIP on the molecular level, and they get easy access to the inner sanctum of cells without breaking a sweat.
 That's because steroids are cholesterols, which are lipids.
 Lipids can pass right through the lipid bilayer of cell membranes, and hightail it to the nucleus where they bind to their hormone receptor.
 Once the steroid and receptor are linked, they travel inside the nucleus where they control the rate of protein synthesis as a team.

 There are two classes of steroid hormones: corticosteroids and sex steroids.
 These can be further broken down into five types of steroid hormones, and each has a different and specific effect on the body.

 - Corticosteriods are made in the adrenal glands and don’t regulate sexual development.

 - Glucocorticoids are released from the adrenal glands and affect metabolism, decrease inflammation, and block stress.

-.
+Other peptide hormones aren’t needed around the clock.
+These hormones are synthesized well ahead of time and are stored in tiny vesicles until they’re needed, and then get released in a process called regulated secretion.
 The key difference between this and constitutive secretion is that these hormones are already baked and ready to go when needed, as opposed to being made on the spot.

-Endocrine GlandsThere are seven different places in the body where hormones are synthesized and released:
+Endocrine GlandsThere are seven different glands where hormones are synthesized and released: